testalliance/zKillboard/README.md

 All cronjobs can be launched manually with the cli interface.

-## Feed (Experimental)
-The feed interface can be accessed by issuing `zkillboard feed`, all commands available can be found with help.

 ## Stomp
 Stomp uses the STOMP PHP plugin which you can get via git.
 Here is a quick one liner: `cd /tmp/ && git clone https://github.com/ppetermann/pecl-tools-stomp.git && cd pecl-tools-stomp && phpize && ./configure && make && make install`